Fred98246/STM32-Environmental-Sensor-and-Datalogging-Board/README.md

 *   **4-Layer Stackup:** To accommodate the component density and maintain strict signal integrity, a 4-layer PCB was utilized (Top Signal, Ground Plane, Power Plane, Bottom Signal).
 This continuous internal ground plane is critical for providing short return paths for high-frequency signals and minimizing electromagnetic interference (EMI).
 *   **USB Differential Routing:** The USB D+ and D- lines require 90-ohm differential impedance matching.
 The 4-layer stackup allowed for calculating precise trace widths and spacing over the internal ground plane to hit this impedance target, ensuring reliable USB enumeration and data transfer.
-*   **MicroSD SPI Speeds:** Routing the SPI bus for the SD card required careful trace length matching and spacing.
-Ensuring the clock (SCK) and data lines (MISO/MOSI) run over an unbroken ground plane prevents cross-talk and signal reflection at higher frequencies.
+*   **MicroSD SPI Speeds:** Because SD card SPI operates at moderate speeds, it does not require strict impedance matching or length tuning.
+The 4-layer stackup provided the flexibility to route these signals easily through vias while maintaining a solid ground reference to minimize general EMI.
 *   **Mixed-Signal Placement:** Analog sensor lines (I2C for SHT3x and OPT3001) are physically separated from high-speed digital traces (USB, SPI, and the 16MHz crystal) to prevent digital switching noise from coupling into the sensitive environmental readings.

 *   **Schematic**: